Recent Posts

 Category 2 Water - Significantly Contaminated ("Grey Water")

 Category 2 water damage involves water that contains significant levels of contaminants, but not sewage.
 This type of water may cause health issues if swallowed or exposed to the skin.
-Common sources of Category 2 water damage include washing machine overflows, dishwasher leaks, or sump pump failures.
+Common sources of Category 2 water damage include washing machine overflows, and dishwasher leaks.

 Cleanup Approach: